Terrelle Pryor

-High school career
+Early life

 As a freshman at Jeannette High School, Pryor was clocked at 4.4 seconds in the 40-yard dash and 22.40 seconds in the 200-meter dash, and because of his athleticism and 6 ft 4 in frame, he drew comparisons to former Texas standout Vince Young, as well as Philadelphia Eagles-era Randall Cunningham.
 Pryor also lived up to his recruiting ranking as a basketball player by leading the Jeannette Jayhawks to win their first WPIAL Championship in over 20 years, and then on to win the Pennsylvania PIAA state basketball championship game as a senior.
 During his junior year, he led the Jayhawks to their first Pennsylvania PIAA Class "AA" state football championship game where they lost to the Warriors of Wilson Area High School.

 During the 2007 football season, Pryor and the Jayhawks repeated as champions of the WPIAL.
 Following the Pennsylvania state semi-finals against the Greyhounds from Wilmington Area High School, Terrelle became the first player in the history of Pennsylvania high school football to run for 4,000 yards and also throw for 4,000 yards.
 The following week, Pryor led the Jayhawks to their first-ever Pennsylvania state championship by defeating the Dunmore Bucks, 49–21.
 At the conclusion of the season, Pryor had quarterbacked the Jayhawks to a Pennsylvania state season record of 860 points.

 Pryor's high school accomplishments include being the two-time Pennsylvania Player of the Year, the offensive Player of the Year and the MVP of the U.S. Army All-American Bowl.
 He was named to the Parade All-America football team for the 2007 season and was selected as the Parade National Player of the Year.

 As a basketball player, Pryor was named a fourth-team Parade All-American in 2008.

 College recruiting

 Pryor was widely considered one of the top football recruits in the Class of 2008.
 He was ranked number four in the ESPNU 150 and the number one quarterback.
 Throughout his high school career, Pryor acquired numerous scholarship offers, initially committing to the hometown University of Pittsburgh to play basketball under coach Jamie Dixon.
 However, by his senior year his top interests were Ohio State, Penn State, Michigan, Oregon and West Virginia.
 Sports Illustrated called Pryor's announcement "the most anticipated signing day announcement in history."

 Pryor originally intended to announce his decision on February 6, National Signing Day, but later changed his mind, stating he still had not decided among Michigan, Ohio State, Oregon, and Penn State.
 Following the Jeannette basketball team's state championship victory on March 15, Pryor stated he would make his college decision within one week.
-On March 19, 2008 Pryor announced at a press conference that he would attend The Ohio State University.
+On March 19, 2008, Pryor announced at a press conference that he would attend Ohio State University.